rkuma183/wilsonmar.github.io/_posts/2017-02-11-machine-learning.md

-The supervised learning approach aims to predict an output given an input by making use of a <strong>labeled</strong> data set of training data (examples) to which we know the "answer".
+The supervised learning approach aims to predict an output given an input by making use of a <strong>labeled</strong> data set of training data (examples) to which we know the "answer" or <strong>target</strong>.
 It gets feedback on what is correct or not.
 The training correlates features to outputs in order to predict outputs based on new inputs.

    * For text processing (Sentiment Analysis)